Continuous dependence on the coefficients and global existence for stochastic reaction diffusion equations: Application to semilinear stochastic equations

 For $0<\a< \half$ we define the extrapolation spaces $E_{n, -\a}$ as the completion of $E$ under the norms $\|x\|_{E_{n,-\a}} := \|(w^\prime - A_n)^{-\a}x\|_E$.
 For fixed $n$, these spaces are independent of $w'>w$ up to an equivalent norm, and for each fixed $w'>w$ these spaces are independent of $n$ with equivalence constants independent of $n$.
 Accordingly, we set $E_{-\a} := E_{\infty, - \a}$ and $\|\cdot\|_{-\a} := \|\cdot\|_{E_{\infty, -\a}}$.
 Then for all $0 \leq \a,\b < \half$, the operators $(w^\prime - A_n)^{\a+\b}$ and $(w^\prime - A_n)^{-(\a+ \b )}$ are uniformly bounded in $\cL (E_\a, E_{-\b})$ and $\cL (E_{-\b}, E_\a )$, respectively.

 Concerning the coefficients $F_n$ and $G_n$, we shall assume that the hypotheses of \cite[Section 8]{vNVW08} are satisfied, uniformly with respect to $n$, and with exponents

 and we add the assumptions concerning their convergence of \cite{KvN10}.
-The restriction $\theta,\kappa_F, \kappa_B < \tfrac12$ is due to assumption (A3) which only asserts us control of the fractional domain spaces/extrapolation spaces in this range.
-Our precise assumptions are as follows.
-We refer to \cite{vNVW08} for further explanations.
+The precise assumptions are as follows.
+Recall that $\g(H,F)$ denotes the operator ideal of all $\g$-radonifying operators from $H$ into the Banach space $F$ (see \cite{vNVW08} for further explanations of the hypotheses involving these spaces).

 \begin{itemize} \item[(F1)] The maps $F_n : [0,T]\times \Omega \times E_\theta \to E_{-\kappa_F}$ are uniformly locally Lipschitz continuous, i.e., for all $r>0$ there exists a constant $L_F^{(r)}\geq 0$ such that